xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 	You will be directed to the **Test Run List** page, where you can see the newly-added TestCloud Test Environment.

-7. Follow the guideline to configure TestCloud Tunnel.
+7. Follow the below guideline to configure TestCloud Tunnel.

 ### Configure TestCloud Tunnel